Child Custody Lawyers Edmonton and Leduc

 When parents separate, it’s common for one parent to initially have more time with the child(ren), especially on weekdays.
 However, the other parent may seek shared or equal parenting.
 As experienced child custody lawyers, we help you build a strategic plan to maximize your involvement in your child’s life.

 Our goal is to support you in achieving a balanced, fair arrangement that prioritizes the child(ren)'s well-being.
 If you're a committed, responsible parent and not a risk to your child(ren), the Court generally favors parenting plans that allow for meaningful time with both parents.
-We’re he
+We’re here to secure that outcome through negotiation, mediation, or, if needed, firm representation in court.

-What's the Benefit of Working With a Child Custody Lawyer?
+What Are the Benefits of Working With a Child Custody Lawyer?

 How Are Child Support Payments Determined?